kaidez/javascript-prototype-screencast/scripts/02-script.md

 And now onto the functions...so the first function will set individual house options.
 So I'll create a function called setOptions and place it directly onto the prototype...and that code will look like this.

 And I'm gonna pass a parameter called "pool", which will define whether or not the house has a pool.
-Now, passing params like this...it's fine if I have only 1 or 2 parameters, but if I want more than that (and I do), this is gonna get messy.
+Now, passing params like this...it's fine if I have only 1 or 2 parameters, but if I want more than that (and I do), whoever uses this code will have to enter the params in a specifc order and there's no guarantee that will happen, and if they don't follow the order, errors will happen, so this is messy...

+So to avoid all this, I'm going to have the paremetetrs be passed as a config object.